scipy-lectures/scientific-python-lectures/advanced/mathematical_optimization/index.rst

 Not all optimization problems are equal.
 Knowing your problem enables you to choose the right tool.

+.. topic:: **Dimensionality of the problem**

+    The scale of an optimization problem is pretty much set by the *dimensionality of the problem*, i.e. the number of scalar variables on which the search is performed.

 Convex versus non-convex optimization
 ---------------------------------------